worth

 in deer so at ease they’ll eat kale from the garden, less than five meters from my door

-by a home-cooked meal eaten together, still hot
+by a home-cooked meal eaten together, while still hot

-in heritage Jimson weed blooms on summer nights
+in heritage Jimson weed blooms, all lemony on summer nights

 & harvested, unblemished squash on autumn afternoons

-in bats sighted overhead at dusk from the stoop
+in brown bats, sighted overhead at dusk from the stoop

 in clean sinks, sheets, floors and birdbaths